yasoob/intermediatePython/map_&_filter.rst

 2. Filter
 ^^^^^^^^^

-As the name suggests, filter creats a list of elements for which a function returns true.
+As the name suggests, filter creates a list of elements for which a function returns true.
 Here is a short and consise example:

 .. code:: python